Bimla Buti

-Bimla Buti (born 1933) is an Indian physicist and specializes in the field of plasma physics.
+Bimla Buti (19 September 1933 – 24 February 2024) was an Indian physicist who specialized in the field of plasma physics.
 She was the first Indian woman Physicist Fellow of Indian National Science Academy(INSA).
 In 1994, she was awarded INSA-Vainu Bappu Award.

 Education

 Buti obtained a BSc (Hons) and a MSc degree in Physics from University of Delhi.
 She was admitted to the University of Chicago for doctoral studies.
 She worked under the supervision of Subrahmanyan Chandrasekhar and in 1962 she earned a PhD degree in plasma physics.

 Career

 After earning her doctorate, Buti returned to India and took up a teaching role at Delhi University.
 Two years later, she went back to the US to work at Goddard Space Flight Center.

 In 1968 Buti came back to India and took a job at the Indian Institute of Technology, Delhi.
 Vikram Sarabhai, the then Director of Physical Research Laboratory (PRL), invited Buti to join PRL, where Buti served from 1970 to 1993 as Associate Professor, Professor, Senior Professor and Dean of Faculty.

 At PRL, Buti started a new section for the experimental Plasma Physics programme.
 Shortly thereafter, this group was spun off as a separate institution known as Institute of Plasma Research under the aegis of the Indian Department of Atomic Energy.

-Between 1985–2003, Buti was the Director of Plasma Physics at the International Centre for Theoretical Physics, Trieste, Italy.
+Between 1985 and 2003, Buti was the Director of Plasma Physics at the International Centre for Theoretical Physics, Trieste, Italy.

 Buti, in her career, published a large number of research papers and edited four books.
-Between 1977–83, she was an Associate Editor of IEEE Transactions on Plasma Science, USA.
-She founded Plasma Science Society and worked there as its president between 1992–1993.
+Between 1977 and 1983, she was an Associate Editor of IEEE Transactions on Plasma Science, USA.
+She founded Plasma Science Society and worked there as its president between 1992 and 1993.

+Buti died on 24 February 2024, at the age of 90.